2026 수특 영독연 14강 변형문제 (1-9번)

 2 Sal의 암 수술

-The day came ____ the operation, and we arrived at the hospital early in the morning.
+The day came for the operation, and we arrived at the hospital early in ____ morning.

-Sal was ____ into surgery, and I went down to the chapel to pray.
+____ was taken into surgery, and I went down to the chapel to pray.

-I just wanted to see this man whom I loved so much ____ out of the surgery and be free of this threatening disease.
+I just wanted to see this man whom I loved so much come out ____ the surgery and be free of this threatening disease.

-I went back up to the waiting ____ and sat there with our daughter for what seemed like an eternity.
+I went back up to the waiting room and ____ there with our daughter for what seemed like an eternity.

-____ said that the surgery went well, and they removed any possible lingering cancer cells.
+He said that the surgery went well, and ____ removed any possible lingering cancer cells.

 3 과학 전문어를 독자의 눈높이에 맞게 다시 표현하기